Jamalh8/QA-Practical-Project/README.md

 ***3.Building of several Micro-services***

-I have used Flask to build a single web application in the past but this was my first time dipping my toes into micro-services that communicate with each other.
+I have used Flask to build a single web application in the past but this was the first time dipping my toes into micro-services that communicate with each other.
 Once again, I was lucky to have tutors that gave me the basic knowledge to create my own micro-services application.

 Most noteably, the difficult part of this section was to obtain the random information from service 2 and 3 and use service 4 to provide a logical output.

 ### Future Improvements
 ___

+I current have a few things in mind that I'd like to implement into my project for future improvements.

+1. Implement a SQL service that persists the data and saves it.
+This way the user can look back on previous outputs.
+2. Extend ansible playbook to create GCP VM's.
+Install and set up Jenkins.
+Deploy application to docker swarm via ansible.
+3. Have more micro-services that interact with each other.
+Possible have more random information generator and use that information to create more logical outputs.

 ### Conclusion
 ___

+I'm proud in being able to complete this project.
+I've successfully implemented the minimum requirements for the project but also pushed myself to do more.

+For example, I used an nginx load balancer.
+This was not required in my project but I was able to successfully use it.

+I also made great use of the ansible-playbook.
+I was required to at the most least use it to install docker.

+However, I successfully used it to install docker on 3 different VM and install the dependicies on them.
+I also copied over relevant files to run my application and initialise a swarm with the manager VM and worker VM ready to deploy my application to the swarm network.

+My skills with ansible and jenkins have improved vastly.
+I feel that I now have more confidence on using these tools.

+This project has given me progessional in my tech career.
+I have further enhanced my tech knowledge but also the tools at my disposal.

+I very much look forward to the next challenge that awaits.

 ### Credits
 ___